Low Carb Vegetables List

 [100g of Asparagus = 3.9 Carbs]

 Avocado is one of the relatively low carb “vegetables”.
 In fact, it’s not a vegetable, it too is a fruit.
 The avocado is a large botanical berry that grows on a tree.
 The avocado can be used as a spread, a dip, a garnish, or a salsa.
 On several occasions, I have slice one in half, removed the seed and started eating it with a spoon.
-It is very satisfying with a little sea salt.
+Being loaded with health fats, it is very satisfying with just a little sea salt.
+The avocado black bean salad or avocado keto ice cream are some more delicious options.

 [100g of Avocado = 9 Carbs]

 Cucumbers are another one of nature’s tasty low carb vegetables.
 The cucumber is a fruit that grows on a creeping vine.
 Slicing, pickling, and seedless cucumber types are three common varieties of cucumbers.
-I personally enjoy this simple low carb cucumber salad recipe.
+I personally enjoy this simple low carb cucumber salad, Italian cucumber salad, or keto cucumber salad.
 However, they can also be enjoyed in a shredded cabbage recipe or sliced and then soaked in fresh pickle juice.
 Regardless, cucumbers can satisfy your craving for something crunchy, fresh, and or salty.

 [100g of Cucumber = 3.6 Carbs]

-Olives grow on trees and are another one of the low carb vegetables that are fruits.
+Olives grow on trees and are another one of the low carb vegetables that is actually a fruit.
 Regardless of there being a fruit, they are too bitter to eat straight from the vine.
 Therefore, they are processed to be more palatable.
 As a result, the olive comes in a variety of tastes, textures, and colors.
 Nevertheless, many people enjoy olives on salads, chopped in tuna or chicken, and meats dishes.
+The keto Greek salad, keto Italian salad with salami, Italian cucumber salad, and low carb Italian salad are keto salads made with olives.

 [100g of Olives = 6 Carbs]

-A tomato is the red fruit that grows on the tomato plant.
-However, there are many kinds of tomatoes.
+There are many kinds of tomatoes.
 This is one of nature’s zesty low carb vegetables that really finalize a dish.
 I am not particular about my tomatoes, but I have a slight preference for Roma tomatoes.
 They make a great addition to just about any dish.
 I personally use fresh diced tomatoes in egg omelets, salsas, garnishes, salads, soups, chilis, and more.
+With that said, I also like cherry tomatoes and grape tomatoes.
+You can use them to make things like the easy cherry tomato salad or the hearts or palm salad.

 [100g of Tomato = 3.9 Carbs]